-In September 2021, the Verkhovna Rada (Ukrainian Parliament) adopted the Law of Ukraine on Virtual Assets.
+In February 2022, the Ukrainian Parliament adopted the Law of Ukraine on Virtual Assets.
 The bill provides for a comprehensive settlement of legal relations arising in connection with the circulation of virtual assets in Ukraine, defines the rights and obligations of participants in the market of virtual assets and the principles of State policy.

-The bill defines the concept of 'virtual asset', according to which, "virtual asset is an intangible asset that is an object of civil rights, has value and is expressed by a set of data in electronic form".
+The bill defines the concept of 'virtual asset', according to which, "a virtual asset is an intangible asset that is an object of civil rights, has value and is expressed by a set of data in electronic form".
 The bill also defines the scope of its application, the legal regime of virtual assets, participants in the market of virtual assets, their rights and obligations, and services for the exchange of virtual assets.
-The bill establishes the general principles of State regulation of the turnover of virtual assets and bodies that carry out State regulation in the field.
+The bill establishes the general principles of State regulation of the turnover of virtual assets and what bodies shall implement State regulation in the field.
+The law will come into force after amendments to the Tax Code of Ukraine are made (currently in progress).
+After the law comes into force, foreign and Ukrainian crypto exchanges will operate legally; banks will be able to open accounts for crypto companies; Ukrainians will be able to protect their savings in virtual assets; and the State will guarantee judicial protection of rights to virtual assets.

-4.4.3 Big data
+3.5.3 Big Data

-4.4.4 Cloud computing
+3.5.4 Cloud Computing